astronomer/astro-docs/ac/next/04_deploy-dags.md

 3. Edit your Dockerfile with the following minimum lines:

     ```
-    # Use a different tag to run a different version of Airflow
+    # Use a different tag to specify a supported Apache Airflow version
     FROM quay.io/astronomer/ap-airflow:latest-onbuild

     COPY <your-dag-directory> ~astro/airflow-venv